mynameisek/whitepaper/README.md

 ### Desmo: a new level of ownership

 Ownership of FBC means not just economic benefits, but also the right to participate the governance of FBC, which is the backbone for FRN and other Forbole ecosystem projects.
-While our target early participants of Desmo will be the validators or investors of Cosmos or its ecosystem projects, we also want to encourage FRN users to participate the governance of FBC, directly or indirectly.
+While our target early participants of Desmo will be the validators or investors of Cosmos or its ecosystem projects, we also want to encourage FRN users to participate the governance of FBC directly or indirectly in the long run.

-Governments need to educate, encourage and sometimes force their citizens to vote in elections.
-This is similar in our case.
+Governments need to educate, encourage and sometimes force (by law) their citizens to vote in elections.
+Decentralization needs the same attitude.
 One of our challenges ahead is to educate and encourage users of FRN to participate the governance of FBC by earning, owning and delegating Desmo to their preferred validator candidates.
 We need to promote civic awareness of a decentralized ecosystem.

-On the other hand, this maybe dangerous if laymen users (often outnumber knowledgeable validators and investors) have significant influence on the governance.
-So we will also see if a system like bicameralism is feasible.
+On the other hand, this maybe dangerous if laymen users (often outnumber knowledgeable validators and investors) have overwhelming influence on the governance.
+So a system like bicameralism may also be discussed in the future.

 ### Phanero: connecting fiat and crypto economics

 The idea of FRN was derived from our own experiences in business networking.
 We know there is a need for recording business interactions securely and transparently such that the true connectors will shine and influence other people.
-By tokenizing the trusts we generate from the endorsements, recommendations and referrals into portable digital assets, we can extend our close relationships and enlarge our circle of influence, and hence improve the overall reliability of the ecosystem.
+By tokenizing the trusts we generate from the endorsements, recommendations and referrals into portable digital assets, we can build reputations for each other, extend our close relationships and enlarge our circle of influence.
+The overall reliability both on-chain and off-chain of Forbole ecosystem will be enhanced and attract more users to do the same.
+A virtuous cycle is created.

 The sources of income of FRN are membership fee and advertising income just like other social networks.
-To encourage wide adoption, we need to be inclusive enough for fiat currencies user.
+To encourage wide adoption, we need to be inclusive enough for fiat currencies users.
 In early stage, we expect FRN will receive most of its income in fiat.
 After deducting the management fee for FL, the balance will become a reserve to provide liquidity for Phanero.
 Ones may regard this reserve as the “buyer of last resort” in the secondary market of Phanero.
 Through this arrangement, we convert the traditional centralized business model of SNS into a decentralized one where the business of FRN is owned by its true owners: Phanero holders.

 ### Interaction between Desmo and Phanero